surfstudio/surf-flutter-app-template/docs/architecture_and_project_structure.md

 Logic in a presentation layer can be either **Business logic**(Elementary Model) or **UI logic**(Widget Model):
 * **Business logic** is the implementation of product requirements for application data.
 For example, adding an item to the cart when the user clicks on a button.
 * **UI logic** is related to how to display UI state on the screen.
-For example, displaying or hiding the load indicator depending on the data load status or showing a snack bar.
+For example, navigation logic to a screen when the user clicks a button, or showing a snack bar.

 ### Repository